baoqger/chrisbao/source/_posts/golang-load-balancing-fabio.md

 urlprefix-/my-service
 ```

 Then when a request is made to fabio at `/my-service`, fabio will automatically route traffic to a healthy service in the cluster.
-I will show you how to do it in the following demo and also have simple research on how Fabio realize this load balancing strategy by reviewing the source code.
+I will show you how to do it in the following demo.
+And I will also do simple research on how Fabio realizes this load balancing strategy by reviewing the source code and share the findings in the next post.

-### Fabio Load balancing demo
+### Fabio load balancing demo

-Firstly, all the code and config file shown in this post can be found in this [github repo](https://github.com/baoqger/service-discovery-demo), please `git checkout` the `load-balancing` branch for this post's demo.
+Firstly, all the code and config files shown in this post can be found in this [github repo](https://github.com/baoqger/service-discovery-demo), please `git checkout` the `load-balancing` branch for this post's demo.

 #### Server side
 For the `helloworld-server`, there are two changes: